outcastcorp/Outcast/README.md

 ## Moderation:
-**Cooldown:** All commands in this category have a 5 second cooldown to prevent command spam/abuse and for quality assurance purposes.
+**Cooldown:** All commands in this category have a 5 second cooldown to prevent command spam/abuse & for quality assurance purposes unless otherwise stated.

 ### ban
 * **Required User Permissions:** `BAN_MEMBERS`